twilio-labs/open-pixel-art/README.md

 ## Technology Thank You

 This project is powered by various open-source projects.
-E.g.:
+Among others:

 - [Eleventy](https://www.11ty.io/) for the static site generation
 - [Danger](https://danger.systems/js/) for the automated code review